phantasma-io-archive/TOMB/README.md

 }
 ```

-A contract that takes a payment in tokens from a user.
+A contract that takes a payment in tokens from a user.<br/>
 Showcases how to transfer tokens and how to use macro $THIS_ADDRESS to obtain address of the contract.

 ```c#